anthonysecco/WiCAN-Ford-Transit/README.md

 # WiCAN Ford Transit

-[WiCAN](https://github.com/meatpiHQ/wican-fw) is an open source hardware / software project that allow the user to pull OBDII data and easily stream using [MQTT](https://en.wikipedia.org/wiki/MQTT) into [Home Assistant](https://www.home-assistant.io/) and other tools.
-From there a user can build custom dashboards (e.g. on a tablet) and other automations while driving.
+[WiCAN](https://github.com/meatpiHQ/wican-fw) is an open source hardware / software project that allow the user to pull OBDII data and easily stream using [MQTT](https://en.wikipedia.org/wiki/MQTT) into [Home Assistant](https://www.home-assistant.io/) or other tools.

+From there a user can build custom dashboards (e.g. on a tablet) and automations while driving.

 | Useful Links |
 |-------|